 If you can't commit to pre- or post-work exercise, use your lunch break to go walking.
 Go solo or gather a group of fitness-minded coworkers to join in.
 You can start a steps-per-month challenge with other walking-group members to inspire motivation and persistence.
 Or work toward a goal, like the American Diabetes Association's Step Out: Walk to Fight Diabetes.

 then try … mountain biking, surfing, or canyoneering

 You might run marathons, or compete in triathlons, or cycle for miles on end, but one thing is certain: You're part of an upper echelon of athletes who push themselves day after day in pursuit of excellence.
 That's all well and good, but it's smart to complement the mastery of one sport with work in another to keep the muscles in balance and prevent injury.

 Even if you can run 10 miles easily, start slow with mountain biking.
 Tackling steep inclines and rugged ground will challenge you in ways other sports—say, long-distance running or swimming—cannot.
 For one, balance plays a major role.
 And mountain biking forces you to focus on the terrain and your form while attempting not to face-plant in the dirt.
-If you're a newbie, prepare by familiarizing yourself with the trail ahead of time (Click here for a list of trails in your state, categorized by skill level).
+If you're a newbie, prepare by familiarizing yourself with the trail ahead of time.
 And wear a helmet.